 - How common one or more words in the line are (a frequency with which various words are typically used, possibly excluding words such as “the,” “and,” and “or.”)

-- A number of names in the corresponding line.
+- Many names in the corresponding line.
 For instance, the existence of one or more names may indicate greater relevance of the line to the page.

 - The number of words in the line of text, and/or;

-- The number of common words (e.g., a, and, the) in the line of text.
+- The number of common words (e.g., a, an, the) in the line of text.

 Query Dependent Relevance

-A web page might be broken up into lines of text, and query dependent features might be identified for each line.
-Since these are depend upon the query used by a searcher, the features focus upon indications of how relevant a possible line might be to a specific query.
+A web page might be broken up into lines of text, and query-dependent features might be identified for each line.
+Since these depend upon the query used by a searcher, the features focus upon indications of how relevant a possible line might be to a specific query.

 Some examples of query-dependent features: